-Lead by 2013Vice President Ed Perkins, IEEE-USA professional activities programs support the Professional Activities Committees for Engineers (PACE), which are volunteer entities established in IEEE U.S. regional, sections, student branches, divisions, technical societies, and chapter organizations.
+Lead by 2014Vice President Ed Perkins, IEEE-USA professional activities programs support the Professional Activities Committees for Engineers (PACE), which are volunteer entities established in IEEE U.S. regional, sections, student branches, divisions, technical societies, and chapter organizations.
 IEEE-USA help coordinate this PACE Network within the U.S. and assists their efforts to help members outreach to the public, develop an awareness of professional issues, and develop skills in such areas as job searching, communications, and project management.
 PACE programs encompass meetings, conferences, competitions, networks, publications and other activities focused primarily on the non-technical aspects of technology careers.
 Key program elements include:

-Annual Meeting: The Annual Meeting disseminates information to volunteers on IEEE-USA's key missions, goals and priorities and provides a mechanism for communication of member interests and concerns.
+Annual Meeting: The 2014 Annual Meeting will be held on 15-18 May in Providence, Rhode Island.
+The AM disseminates information to volunteers on IEEE-USA's key missions, goals and priorities and provides a mechanism for communication of member interests and concerns.
 It supports the PACE Network's effort to train leaders and disseminate information, products and services to members through local sections and chapters.
 Other program components include technical tutorials and career-related continuing education sessions designed to build soft-skills and tools for professional development, job search and networking.
 In addition to the Annual Meeting operating budget, IEEE-USA distributes an additional \$38.8K to U.S. regions/divisions to support participation.